illustrations-of-an-array-of-wildflowers

 2. Make a donation of your choice, to support the care we are giving to local people.

-3. Seeds will be sown in spring and we hope The Wildflowers will be at their best during May and June.
+3. Seeds are sown in spring and we hope the wildflowers will be at their best during May and June.

-4. We will keep in touch as we plant the meadow so you can follow its progress.
-We will let you know about opportunities to come and see The Wildflowers, if you would like to.
+4. We will keep in touch as the flowers bloom so you can follow their progress.

 illustration-of-a-sunflower